 Outside of teaching, Véronique enjoys gardening, cooking, and spending time with her two children.

 William has a double major in Music and Russian from St. Olaf College, having graduated Magna Cum Laude.
 Prior to enrolling in St. Olaf, he spent a gap year at Kazan Federal University, Kazan, Russia through the State Department's NSLI-Y scholarship.
-He additionally studied Arabic in college and later spent twelve months in Amman, Jordan learning Arabic on the Defense Department's Boren scholarship.
+He additionally studied Arabic in college and later spent eleven months in Amman, Jordan learning Arabic on a Defense Department sponsored Boren scholarship.